jakechen/aws_mlstack_tutorial/crispdm345-training/part1_init_jupyter.md

 ### Tunnel into Notebook
 1. Open up any web browser and point it to http://localhost:8888 .
+2. Now continue the tutorial by opening the 2nd part of this tutorial in Jupyter Notebook, located in `aws_mlstack_tutorial/crispdm345_training/part2.ipynb`

 ## Conclusion
-That's it!
-Remember to spin-down your EC2 instance after you're done with it to minimize costs.
-"Stop" your instance if you plan on continuing your work, or "Terminate" your instance if you have fully completed this modeling iteration.
+You should now know how to initialize and quickly log into a Jupyter Notebook running on EC2!
+Remember to spin-down your EC2 instance after this tutorial to minimize costs.
+"Stop" your instance if you plan on continuing your work later on this instance, or "Terminate" your instance if you are done with the instance (such as after you pushed a successful model to S3).